tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### Instructor Notes

-* Today's activities will be concept heavy, so students should be prepared to discuss and think, and not just practice steps for implementation.
+* Today's activities will be concept heavy, so rather than just practicing steps for implementation, students should be prepared to think and openly discuss the material.

 * Allow students to ask questions, and when necessary, have students save questions for the review sessions or office hours.

 * Today should also be fun, since we will be playing with neural nets in several ways to experiment with input, architecture, and algorithms.

-* A thorough understanding of neural networks would require math that is beyond the scope of this class.
+* A thorough understanding of neural networks requires math that is beyond the scope of this class.
 Luckily, we only need an intuitive understanding of the underlying algorithms to implement a neural network.
-While some details will need to be glossed over, additional materials will be provided for those students who are inclined to dig deeper.
+While some details will need to be glossed over, additional materials will be provided for those students who want to dig deeper.

 * In the introduction to neural networks, a demo is made using the [Teachable Machine project from Google](https://teachablemachine.withgoogle.com/v1/).
 Be sure to practice the demo before class.
 If you are not familiar with this project, we encourage you to [watch this video](https://youtu.be/3BhkeY974Rg).